Arthelh/NCNF/summaries/sprint6.md

 # Eloi
-This week, I had to refractor the Private/Public event classes.
+This week, I had to refactor the Private/Public event classes.
 We change our event model to Groups/Events and dropped the abstract class we made.
 As for Jérémie, this change impacted a lot of files, especially the test files.
 For that reason, I won't have a PR before the meeting but hopefully this week-end.
 Also managed to help Jérémie with the Database Service.

 # Emmanuelle (scrum master)